LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 and add a tooltip for the AddControls with info on the data size limits.
 * Update placeholder text for cut-and-paste area for assay data
 * Add optional parameters for AssayImportPanels and RunDataPanel and SampleInsertPanel
+* Add clear button on cut-and-paste tab for assay import

 ### version 0.10.0